 What happens to found dogs/cats?

-Found dogs or cats are brought to the Town of Innisfail Municipal Enforcement Animal Control Bays, where they are held and taken care of for up to 72-hours unless claimed by an owner.
-After that time they are transferred to the Central Alberta Humane Society in Red Deer until an owner comes forward or the animal is re-adopted.
+Found dogs or cats are brought to the Town of Innisfail Municipal Enforcement Animal Control Bays, where they are held for up to 72-hours excluding Sundays unless claimed by an owner.
+After that time they are transferred to the Alberta Animal Services in Red Deer until an owner comes forward or the animal is re-adopted.